DanieleP/PA3-tutorial/README.md

 Assignment 3 requries to manage a big database, rank hospitals by different factors and apply some complex criteria.
 To make the principles easier to be understood, I created smaller data frames and functions.
 There are plenty of ways to solve Assignment 3, and below you find just my suggestions.
-I'm sure there are better ways.
+I'm sure there are better ways to do it.

 To run the functions below, you need to download and read these two small csv files:
 [cities.csv](cities.csv)